manticoresoftware/manticoresearch/manual/Creating_a_cluster/Setting_up_replication/Setting_up_replication.md

 # Setting up replication

 Write transaction (any result of `INSERT`, `REPLACE`, `DELETE`, `TRUNCATE`, `UPDATE`, `COMMIT`) can be replicated to other cluster nodes before the transaction is fully applied on the current node.
-Currently replication is supported:
-* for `percolate` and `rt` indexes,
-* in Linux.
-Windows and MacOS packages do not provide replication support.
+Currently replication is supported for `percolate` and `rt` indexes in Linux an MacOS.
+Manticore Search packages for Windows do not provide replication support.

 Manticore's replication is based on [Galera library](https://github.com/codership/galera) and features the following: